-Hidden among the Canadian prairies is a destination perfect for anyone who is looking for outdoor adventure or a slice of tranquility.
+Hidden among the Canadian prairies is a destination perfect for anyone who is looking for outdoor adventure or a slice of tranquillity.
+There are so many things to do in Cypress Hills Interprovincial Park for the entire family.
 Cypress Hills is much more than just a provincial park to go camping at, but a destination all on its own.
-After visiting a few days this summer, I now realize how lucky we were to get the last campground spot… probably by dumb luck with a cancellation!

-Cypress Hills has always been a favourite spot for both Albertans and Saskatchewanians to venture off to in the summer.
-Families repeatedly go back every year to their favourite camping spot with long time friends and family.
-We, on the other hand, had never been and wanted to take the kids to check it out this summer on our road trip.
+Cypress Hills has always been a favourite spot for both Albertans and Saskatchewanians to venture off to for summer camping trips.
+Families repeatedly go back every year to their favourite camping spot with long-time friends and family.
+Lots of fun activities for kids at Cypress Hills!

 As you drive through the prairies all of a sudden you approach this cluster of lodgepole pines.
 How did all these trees get here?
 It’s amazingly beautiful and a bit odd to be an oasis full of trees in the middle of flatland prairie!

 Did you know that Cypress Hills is at the same elevation as Banff?
 It is Saskatchewan’s highest point at approximately 1,392 m!

 - 1. Cypress Hills Eco Adventures – Ziplining & Rock Climbing

 - 2. Mini-Golf